steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

 ----------------------

 FBGEMM includes tests and benchmarks to validate performance.
-To run these tests, you must use ROCm version 5.7 or more recent on the host or container.
+To run these tests, you must use ROCm version 5.7 or a more recent version on the host or container.
 To run FBGEMM tests, follow these instructions:

 .. code-block:: shell